 photo by Charles Le Guen

 Having spent three years at Sergei's sharing a shop/bunk-beds/tent, in the fall of 2008 Jeremy and Mike decided it was time to set up a shop of their own.
 Jeremy and Mike had made many trips to Montreal for concerts and had gotten a glimpse at the incredibly vibrant art/music/culture scene happening there.
-Another friend from Montreal, Dave Madakoro, who had taken Sergei's course, was interested in setting up shop as well and found a space in a building with lots of... "bohemian charm".
-Despite the rough edges, it was a wonderful first space -- one neighbor across the hall was an amazing artist, another a musician, sculptors, photographers, and so on.
-They were quickly surrounded and immersed in the creativity they had hoped for!
+Another friend from Montreal, Dave Madakoro, who had also taken Sergei's course, was interested in setting up shop as well and found a space in a building with lots of...let's call it "bohemian charm".
+Despite the rough edges, it was a wonderful first space -- one neighbor across the hall was an amazing artist, another a musician, others sculptors, photographers, and so on.
+Mike and Jeremy were quickly surrounded and immersed in the creativity they had hoped for!

 Early days in the shop sleeping on the floor and dining on Brazilian Rosewood and mahogany